mrsid743/Internship-strapi-task7/README.md

 ## **✅ Task 7: Fully Automated CI/CD for ECS Fargate**

-**Objective:** Create a seamless, fully automated CI/CD pipeline using only GitHub Actions.
-On every push to the main branch, the workflow will build a new Docker image, push it to ECR, and update the ECS service to deploy the new version without any manual intervention.

 ### **Prerequisites**

 * Ensure your ECS Fargate infrastructure from **Task 6** is deployed and running.